What Really Causes Inequality?

 Hiding in Plain Sight

-Increasing inequality is a red flag, warning us of impending danger.
+Increasing inequality is a red flag.
+It warns us of impending danger.
 Increasing inequality, much like a dead canary on the floor of our economic mine, beckons us to heed its warning that our economy is poisoned.
 Sadly, we either ignore the dead canary or we misdiagnose the cause of death.
 Debt, theft and corruption poisoned the canary.
 It will poison our society if we don’t wake up.
 We need to call out those who have done this, irrespective of their ideology.
 We need to reverse course.

 What Really Causes Inequality?